kyaiooiayk/MLOps-Machine-Learning-Operations/README.md

 ***

 ## Data Engineering - Pipelines
 Workflow orchestration is a set of tools for scheduling and monitoring work that you want to complete.
-Ex: Scheduling ML models training.
+Example: Scheduling ML models training.
 The purpose of workflow orchestration is to reduce mistakes and gently fail.
+There are pros and cons for each tool listed below but, the all all create a DAG file that schedules a sequence of tasks, which are scripts for model orchestration.
 <details>
 <summary>Expand ⬇️</summary>
 <br>